jenssegers/date/README.md

     $date->minutes = 0;
     $date->seconds = 0;

-All attribute modifiers have a corresponding get or set method:
+All attributes have a corresponding get or set method:

     $date->setYear(2013);
     $date->setHour(12);